 *Vitamin K may help keep lower blood pressure by eliminating the build-up of several minerals in the arteries (mineralization), allowing the heart to freely push blood through the body.
 Mineralization naturally occurs with age and is a major risk factor for heart disease.
-Adequate intake of *vitamin K has also been shown to lower the risk of stroke.
+Lower the risk of stroke with adequate intake of *vitamin K.

 Indeed, in older men and women who had the highest levels of inactive matrix Gla protein.
 (Indicating low *vitamin K levels).
 There was a nearly 3-fold increased risk of cardiovascular disease compared to those with the lowest levels.